 Moisture can enter crawlspaces due to a variety of factors.
 Exposed damp soil, plumbing leaks, saturated groundwater table, and humid and arid air are a few of the ways in which moisture can humidify crawlspaces.

 The first step is to thoroughly examine the crawlspaces to identify the source of the problem.
 When inspecting the crawlspace, you need to look for foundation cracks, plumbing leaks, or any other source of water entering the space.
 Fix the plumbing leaks and insulate the pipes in the crawlspaces before starting the procedure of dehumidification.
 In case you come across foundation cracks, call a professional to assess the problem and then decide the course of action.

 After you have fixed or identified the source of the problem, remove anything which contributes to sustaining the moisture in the crawlspace.
 Check the drainage and grading systems to ensure they are functioning effectively.
 Besides this, remove any wet insulation or debris that would have collected in the crawlspace.

 The presence of moisture may lead to mold and mildew growth in crawlspaces.
 It is necessary to clean the crawlspace thoroughly after dehumidifying or drying it to ensure the quality of the air inside the house is maintained.
 Mold and mildews need to be scrubbed off from the surface.
 The plumbing leaks and vents in the crawlspace can also lead to rodent infestation.
 It is essential to check for rodent infestation before drying and sealing the crawlspaces to assure the space remains clean.

-With extensive expertise and a large team of talented structural engineers, Bay Crawlspace can help you identify the problems in your crawlspace and fix them.
+With extensive expertise and a large team of talented structural engineers, BAY Crawl Space & Foundation Repair can help you identify the problems in your crawlspace and fix them.
 We offer free inspections and provide no-cost quotes to empower our customers in taking the best decision for their homes.
 Call us today and let us help you keep your home safe, healthy, and comfortable.